 Before you leave, make sure your devices are fully charged (electrical outlets onboard are limited) and bring auxiliary battery packs as backups.
 Photo buffs are encouraged to bring a telephoto or fast lens for low-light conditions and to review our photo tips for capturing the best images from our train.

 With so many international visitors onboard, our guests often bring patriotic souvenirs such as pins and keychains to trade with fellow travellers, McMichael says.
 You never know who you will meet when you take photos from the outdoor viewing platform, during meals in GoldLeaf Service or as you’re standing up and stretching.

 Temperatures at our destinations in the Canadian Rockies and Western Canada can fluctuate, depending on the route, location, time of day and season.
 McMichael recommends you wear layers of clothing that can be peeled off or added as necessary.
 Bring along a light jacket (or heavier one in spring and fall) or sweater, and wear flat-soled shoes with some grip because of the natural movement of the train.
 Have sunglasses or a hat at the ready when sunlight pours through the wraparound windows of our GoldLeaf Service coach or the over-sized windows of our SilverLeaf Service.

 4. Leave the laptop.

-5. Bring some binoculars
+5. Bring binoculars.

 If you’re eager to view birds and other wildlife during the journey, bring a good pair of compact binoculars and nature books to identify what you might see, which can include bald eagles, osprey, elk, moose, and even bears, if you are lucky.

-6. Don't leave home without these.
+6. Don't leave these at home.

 According to McMichael, there are two crucial things every guest should bring on their Rocky Mountaineer adventure – “a smile and the anticipation of going on a trip of a lifetime,” and we’d have to agree.